Dr. Gudrun Wanner

 • Coordinator of the Simulation Working Group within the Space Interferometry Working Group

-• Co-PI, Science Board member and leader of topical group “Optical Simulations” of excellence cluster EXC 2123 QuantumFrontiers
+• Co-PI, Science Board member and leader of topical group “Optical Simulations” of the Cluster of Excellence EXC 2123 QuantumFrontiers

-• Member of the excellence cluster EXC 2122 PhoenixD
+• Member of the Cluster of Excellence EXC 2122 PhoenixD

 Can you please summarize your research?